 The Nature Conservancy of Canada (NCC) is Canada's leading national private land conservation organization.
 A non-profit organization, we partner with individuals, corporations, other non-profit organizations and governments at all levels to protect our most important natural treasures — the natural areas that sustain Canada’s plants and wildlife.
 We secure properties (through donation, purchase, conservation agreement and the relinquishment of other legal interests in land) and manage them for the long term.

-Since 1962, with the help of our donors and supporters and partners, NCC has helped conserve 14 million hectares (35 million acres) of ecologically significant land, coast to coast to coast.
+Since 1962, with the help of our donors and supporters and partners, NCC has helped conserve 15 million hectares of ecologically significant land, coast to coast to coast.
 To learn more, click here.

 Is NCC a registered charity?

 The Nature Conservancy of Canada is a registered charity.
 Our charitable registration number is 11924 6544 RR0001.
 Our legal name is The Nature Conservancy of Canada.